 This SEND Policy details how Southdale Junior School will do its best to ensure that the necessary provision is made for any pupil who has special educational needs and those needs are made known to all who are likely to teach them.

-The Special Educational Needs Co-ordinator, Mrs Ruth Randall, is responsible for the operation of this policy.
+The Special Educational Needs Co-ordinator, Mrs Jodie Woolnough, is responsible for the operation of this policy.
 She is assisted by the team of Teachers, HLTAs and ETAs.

 We will use our best endeavours to ensure that teachers in the school are able to identify and provide for those pupils who have special educational needs, which will allow them to be fully included in all the activities of the school alongside their peers.
 This provision should be reasonably practical and compatible with the child receiving the special educational provision they need and the efficient education of the pupils with whom they are educated.